MED05G/NFT-Staking/README.md

 Permission to use this software is granted only to individuals or entities who have obtained a valid license from [Your Company/Name].
 Any other use is prohibited.

-For inquiries about licensing, please contact [Your Contact Information].
+For inquiries about licensing, please contact us official@piig.me .

-© 2024 [Your Company/Name].
+© 2024 PIIG.
 All rights reserved.